chromium/chromium/docs/updater/functional_spec.md

     (DWORD): 1
 *   Applications rescind this permission by writing a value of 0.

-macOS:
+#### macOS:
 *   Application enable usage stats by setting `IsUploadEnabled` to true for a crashpad database maintained in a "Crashpad" subdirectory of their application data directory.
-*   The updater will search the file system for Crashpad directories belonging to {Company}.
+*   The updater searches the file system for Crashpad directories belonging to {Company}.

 ### Enterprise Policies
 TODO(crbug.com/1035895): Document relevant enterprise policies.

+#### Windows
+ADMX templates are provided.

 ### Telemetry
-When the updater installs an application (an installer is run) it will send an event with `"eventtype": 2` indicating the outcome of installation.
+When the updater installs an application (an installer is run) it sends an event with `"eventtype": 2` indicating the outcome of installation.
 The updater does not send such a ping for its own installation.

-When the updater updates an application (including itself) it will send an event with `"eventtype": 3` indicating the outcome of update operation.
+When the updater updates an application (including itself) it sends an event with `"eventtype": 3` indicating the outcome of update operation.

-When the updater detects the uninstallation of an application, it will send an event with `"eventtype": 4` to notify the server of the uninstallation.
+When the updater detects the uninstallation of an application, it sends an event with `"eventtype": 4` to notify the server of the uninstallation.

-When the updater attempts to download a file, it will send an event with `"eventtype": 14` describing the parameters and outcome of the download.
+When the updater attempts to download a file, it sends an event with `"eventtype": 14` describing the parameters and outcome of the download.

 Multiple events associated with an update session are bundled together into a